This is the featured image of the Add Subtle Saturation to Your Kick Drum blog article.

 ~Kick Drum Solo - Processed With Multi-Band Saturation

-By doing this, we’ve already improved the sound of our kick drum.
-Now, we are free to add additional EQ and compression to the channel’s effect rack directly.
-Finally, let’s create another compartment to differentiate the full mix with the unprocessed kick drum from the processed one.
+By doing this, we've already improved the sound of our kick drum.
+Now, we can add EQ and compression to the channel's effect rack directly.
+Finally, let's create another compartment to differentiate the full mix with the unprocessed kick drum from the processed one.

 ~Full Mix - Unprocessed Kick Drum